 Whether you’re a B2B or B2C operation, you have a customer paying for a service or a product.
 While the aim of any business should be to increase sales while reducing costs, the true power of a successful business lies in better understanding the information they already possess.
 To truly be successful, you need to understand the importance of Customer Lifetime Value and Customer Acquisition Costs for making better business decisions.

 For any startup company or accomplished international corporation, from SaaS to e-commerce to manufacturing, there can be annoying terminology and acronyms for every facet of the business, and getting to know all of them can be a tough ask for even the most accomplished analyst or strategist.

-While the addition of unnecessary business lingo should be discouraged, there are some that simply can’t be scrapped from the workplace.
+While the addition of unnecessary business lingo should be discouraged, there is some that can’t be escaped.
 Acronyms like KPI, CPA, and others, all have their place.
 In this post, we look at the CAC and CLV metrics and how they can aid in business growth.